cdvelop/devtui/docs/issues/API_WRITERS_SIMPLIFICATION.md

 ## Overview

 This proposal aims to completely replace the current verbose DevTUI writer registration API with a single, simplified method.
-The current `RegisterWriterHandler()` method will be **removed** and replaced with a streamlined `NewWriter()` approach.
+The current `RegisterWriterHandler()` method will be **removed** and replaced with a streamlined `NewLogger()` approach.

 ## Current API Problem

 Currently, to register a writer in DevTUI, developers must:

-1. Create a struct that implements `HandlerWriter` interface
+1. Create a struct that implements `HandlerLogger` interface
 2. Implement the `Name() string` method
 3. Register the handler using `RegisterWriterHandler()`
 4. Use the returned `io.Writer`